 In 2006 the club held a series of open houses to coincide with the Winter Games in Torino.
 These open houses set a foundation for future growth of the club and brought in numerous curlers who would help the club flourish.
 One of these open house events was held in conjunction with the D/FW Chapter of the Juvenile Diabetes Research Foundation, which led to the club being honored with a "Most Valuable Supporter Award".

 In 2009, the Dr Pepper StarCenter in Duncanville removed its ice.
 It will remain fond in our memories as it gave us seven great years of curling.
 Fortunately, the Dr Pepper StarCenter franchise had other facilities, and we found ourselves curling in Farmers Branch (just north of Dallas).

 During past summer seasons, the USCA has run a clinic at our facilities and we hosted the other At-Large clubs for three days of curling meetings and training.
 Our club sponsored a charity bonspiel for the Crohn's and Colitis Foundations.
 We also hosted the inaugural event of the Red River Shootout by inviting Oklahoma down for a weekend of competition during the Texas/Oklahoma football weekend.

-Ten successful seasons have followed as our club has grown in size and commitment.
+Over ten successful seasons have followed as our club has grown in size and commitment.
 The 2010 Winter Olympics in Vancouver gave curling a boost in popularity and visibility.
 Using that interest, we have grown our membership and our vision to build a dedicated ice facility.
-Our goal is to have three sheets before the Sochi, Russia Olympics in February 2014.
-Our models are the Columbus Curling Club in Ohio and the Evergreen Curling Club in Portland, OR.

 Our passion and our membership continue to grow and so does our pride as we have accomplished so much and continue to prosper.